openstack-infra/nodepool/doc/source/configuration.rst

   ``cloud``
   Name of a cloud configured in ``clouds.yaml``.

+  The instances spawned by nodepool will inherit the default security group of the project specified in the cloud definition in `clouds.yaml`.
+This means that when working with Zuul, for example, SSH traffic (TCP/22) must be allowed in the project's default security group for Zuul to be able to reach instances.

   More information about the contents of `clouds.yaml` can be found in `the os-client-config documentation <http://docs.openstack.org/developer/os-client-config/>`_.